marcellogalhardo/marcellogalhardo.dev/content/posts/2021/10/07/deep-models.md

   - kotlin
 ---

 Modeling is a critical task in Software Development: good models reduce the risk of bugs, increase readability and improve maintainability.
-However, I often see developers focusing on "How can I code this?" - and they are done when they find a way to code it.
-That inherently reduces the domain modeling to the abuse of primitives and shallow design where any inconsistent state is allowed.
+However, we can often see developers focusing on *"How can I code this?"*, and they are done with their task when they find a way to code it.
+This inherently reduces the domain modeling to the abuse of primitives and shallow design where any inconsistent state is allowed.

 To better explain, let's consider the hypothetical requirements:
 - Your team is developing a feature to order items in e-commerce.